ligato/docs/docs/user-guide/quickstart.md

 ```

 !!! note
     According to the ETCD documentation, the API version must be set via environmental variable: `ETCDCTL_API=3`.
-However we do not need to explicitly set it because we defined it when starting the ETCD container.
+You can check the the value of this environment variable with the command `echo $ETCDCTL_API`.
+If the version is not set to "3", change it with `export ETCDCTL_API=3`.

 ## 4. Run the VPP Agent